WillemHoogervorst/Thesis-public-dashcam-temporal/README.md

 3. Data
 ```
 Google 'Yolo annotation' to find out how to annotate the data before preprocessing.
+Preprocessing for the 4D CNN is done using a script: ~/scripts/make_temporal_set.py
 During preprocessing, images become 160 x 160 px.
 Labels should be a single line with a class label and xywh bbox coordinates.
 ```